lindotex/100DaysWithPython/README.md

    - [ ] Day 073 | Data visualization with Mathplotlib: Programming Languages.
    - [ ] Day 074 | Aggregate and Merge Data with Pandas: Analyze LEGO Dataset.
    - [ ] Day 075 | Google trends data: Resampling and Visualizing Time Series
-   - [ ] Day 076 | Beautiful Ploty Charts and Analysing the Android App Store.
+   - [ ] Day 076 | Beautiful Plot Charts and Analyzing the Android App Store.
    - [ ] Day 077 | Computation with Nuphy and N-Dimensional Arrays.
    - [ ] Day 078 | Linear regression and Data visualization with seaborn.
    - [ ] Day 079 | Analysing the Nobel Prize with Ploty, Matplotlib and Seaborn.